 The City of Vero Beach serves as its county seat, and is under a Council-Manager form of government.
 The five members of the City Council are elected to overlapping terms of two years.
 The City Manager, City Attorney and City Clerk are appointed by the City Council.

 Vero Beach is a full-service city.
 All traditional city services such as police, public works, and recreation are provided.
-In addition, the City of Vero Beach operates an electrical distribution system, water and sewer plants, solid waste collection department, airport and marina.
+In addition, the City of Vero Beach operates water and sewer plants, solid waste collection department, regional airport and full-service marina.

 City Hall is located at